Construction businesses are probably one of the hardest types of businesses to manage.

 Consider joining an industry association or membership of some sort.
 There are a few good ones like the Better Business Bureau, local and national construction associations. this will give you credibility when it comes to networking and your expertise with clients.

 29. Keep Licenses and Insurance Up to Date

-It’s critical to have your licenses an insurance up to date .
-Your city, County comma and state will require you to have a license for the work you are performing. insurance is going to cover you and your client in the event of an injury or unforeseen damage on a job site.
+It’s critical to have your licenses and insurance up to date.
+Your city, county, and state will require you to have a license for the work you are performing.
+Insurance is going to cover you and your client in the event of an injury or unforeseen damage on a job site.

 30. Plan Projects Ahead

 The last tip I’m going to give you is to plan your projects ahead.
 Many times with the emergencies in construction , it is difficult to plan projects time to properly order materials and schedule the correct crews.
 You should be planning your projects at a minimum 2 weeks ahead.